alexnesov/Banking-System-Kata/README.md

 ## Goal of these principles

-Increased clarity and testability resulting from the "separation of concerns"
+Increased clarity and testability resulting from the **separation of concerns**

  ## Testing command